News location:

 Department officials pointed to Dr Rudd’s statement, saying it was out of respect for the office of president, to which Mr Trump had now been re-elected.

-They defended his tenure amid criticisms he would be ineffective under a Trump presidency due to his previous critical statements, acknowledging the passing of key bipartisan legislation in Congress to enable AUKUS during his tenure.
+They defended his tenure amid criticisms he would be ineffective under a Trump presidency due to his previous critical statements, noting the passing of key bipartisan legislation in Congress to enable AUKUS during his tenure.

 “He has very extensive networks and we have no indication there will be any negative impacts in the United States to this deletion,” deputy secretary Elly Lawson said.